What is the meaning of welding process?

 c) Vertical welding position (on a vertical surface).

-d) Overhead welding process (say on the ceiling of the room): This is the most difficult welding position.
-Not only the operator has to turn his neck upwards and raise his arm to maintain an arc.
+d) Overhead welding process (say on the ceiling of the room): This is often the foremost difficult welding position.
+Not only the operator must turn his neck upwards and lift his arm to keep up an arc.

 Note: The direction of movement of hand is also specified in the Fig. 5.

 - In electric resistance welding (ERW) methods, a high current is undergone the metal pieces to be joined together and also the heat is produced thanks to resistance within the current.

 - The electric resistance welding process may be a pressure welding process and not a fusion welding process.

 The following are the categories of electrical resistance welding processes which are described with diagrams::

 - Butt welding process.

 Spot welding consists of joining of two pieces by placing them between two electrodes and spending an important current through them for a really short duration.

 - Usually, spot welding is automatic and work on the subsequent weld cycle:

 - Squeeze the 2 metal pieces along with light pressure.